Traditional Dublin Coddle Recipe

 The Dublin Coddle delivers Irish tradition, heartiness, and a hefty amount of nutrition all in one pot, and just in time for St. Patrick’s Day.

-Here we’ve subbed regular potatoes for sweet potatoes, and Paleovalley Pasture-Raised Turkey Sticks for traditional sausage (aka: bangers).
+Here we’ve subbed sweet potatoes for regular potatoes, and Paleovalley Pasture-Raised Turkey Sticks for traditional sausage (aka: bangers).
 And we ditched the beer (if you want to splurge and add a gluten-free variety, sub a can of it for one of the cups of broth below).
-We also added and cabbage for extra heartiness.
+We also added cabbage for extra heartiness.
 Feel free to also thicken the broth with a dash of coconut flour.

-Since the coddle was traditionally a mish-mash of veggies, you can also add carrots or other root vegetables, or even some kale or other green if you like (it is a green holiday, after all!)
+Since the coddle was traditionally a mish-mash of veggies, you can also add carrots or other root vegetables, or even some kale or other greens if you like (it is a green holiday, after all!).

 Traditional Dublin Coddle

 Prep time: 10 minutes

 Total time: 3 hours and 10 minutes

 - 8 slices bacon, chopped into small pieces

 - 4 Pasture-Raised Turkey Sticks, sliced into pieces

 - 1 Tbsp coconut flour (optional for thickening)